opensearch-project/documentation-website/_security-analytics/usage/alerts.md

 # Working with alerts

-The Alerts window allows you to view and work with findings in two ways:
+The Alerts window allows you to view and work with alerts in two ways:
-* By count, date, and log type or rule severity in a bar graph.
+* By count, date, and alert statis or alert severity in a bar graph.
-* And in a list by time, finding ID, rule name, and other details.
+* And in a list by time of the alert, the alert's trigger name, which detector triggered it, and other details.

-You can select the **Refresh** button at any time to refresh information on the Findings page.
+You can select the **Refresh** button at any time to refresh information on the Alerts page.

 #######image of window######

-## The Findings graph
+## The Alerts graph

-The findings graph can display findings by log type or rule severity.
-Use the **Group by** dropdown menu to specify either log type or rule severity.
+The Alerts graph can display alerts by their status or severity.
+Use the **Group by** dropdown menu to specify either Alert status or Alert severity.

 To specify the date range you would like the graph to display, first select the calendar dropdown menu.
 The date selector window opens.
 <img src="{{site.url}}{{site.baseurl}}/images/Security/find-date-pick.png" alt="Date selector for findings graph">